AFFWORLDT/WHITLIN/EMAIL_SETUP_GUIDE.md

-# 📧 Email Setup Guide for KeraGold E-commerce Platform
+# 📧 Email Setup Guide for Whitlin E-commerce Platform

 ## 🎯 Overview
-This guide will help you set up email notifications for your KeraGold e-commerce platform using Zoho Mail.
+This guide will help you set up email notifications for your Whitlin e-commerce platform using Zoho Mail.

 ## 📋 Email Features Implemented

 ### ✅ **User Registration Notifications**
 - **Admin Notification**: When a new user registers, admin receives detailed email
 - **Welcome Email**: New users receive a welcome email with platform information
-- **Professional Templates**: Beautiful HTML email templates with KeraGold branding
+- **Professional Templates**: Beautiful HTML email templates with Whitlin branding

 ### ✅ **Email Templates**
 1. **New User Registration Alert** (to Admin)
    - User details (name, email, phone, registration date)
    - Direct link to admin panel
-   - Professional styling with KeraGold branding
+   - Professional styling with Whitlin branding

 2. **Welcome Email** (to New User)
    - Welcome message with platform introduction